nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_data_data_mapping.md

 </table>

-## ITK3 Messaging Solution Mapping ##
+## ITK Messaging Solution Mapping ##

-Other ITK3 Messaging Solution considerations are shown below.
-Please click on the parts of the ITK3 Messaging Solution process to continue your ITK3 Messaging Solution creation journey.
+Other ITK Messaging Solution considerations are shown below.
+Please click on the parts of the ITK Messaging Solution process to continue your ITK Messaging Solution creation journey.

 {% include custom/provide_messaging.svg %}